juice-shop/pwning-juice-shop/appendix/solutions.md

    ![XSS alert box](img/xss0_alert.png)

-### Determine the answer to someone's security question by looking at images on the Photo wall - Easy
+### Determine the answer to someone's security question by looking at the metadata of images on the Photo wall.
 1. Go to the photo wall and search for the photo that has been posted by the user geo1@gmail.com.
 2. Download that photo.
 3. Check the metadata of the photo.
 You can use various tools online like http://exif.regex.info/exif.cgi